SSWConsulting/SSW.People.Profiles/Jonny-Trees/Jonny-Trees.md

 *   **Peace Direct UK** Creation of a system to allow monitoring of street fundraising, and to automate Direct Debit donation claims using BACS - C# .Net 1.1, SQL Server, SQL Reporting Services, Web Services.
 *

 Outside of work, Jonny loves travelling, music, sport and cooking.
 He currently plays guitar and harmonica, and is learning piano.
-To date his travels have led him across Europe, South America and Africa.
+To date his travels have led him across Europe, South America, Africa and Asia.

-His favourite saying is *"Where there's muck there's brass."*